robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 .. note::

-    Pricing data does not have to be daily, but the frequency should ideally be the same across all assets (workarounds exist but are not pretty).
+    Pricing data does not have to be daily, but the frequency should be the same across all assets (workarounds exist but are not pretty).

 After reading your historical prices into a pandas dataframe ``df``, you need to decide